Wilhelm Burgdorf

-Wilhelm Emanuel Burgdorf (15 February 1895 – 2 May 1945) (Note: Burgdorf apparently committed suicide after midnight on 2 May, although some other sources state it occurred before midnight on 1 May.
-See Kershaw 2008,Beevor 2002) was a German general who rose to prominence during the final years of World War II.
+Wilhelm Emanuel Burgdorf (15 February 1895 – 2 May 1945) (Note: Burgdorf apparently committed suicide after midnight on 2 May, although some other sources state it occurred before midnight on 1 May.) was a German army general who rose to prominence during the final years of World War II.
 Burgdorf served as a commander of 529th Infantry Regiment from May 1940 to April 1942 (part of the 299th Infantry Division).
 In October 1944, Burgdorf assumed the role of the chief of the Army Personnel Office and chief adjutant to Adolf Hitler.
 In this capacity, he played a key role in the forced suicide of Field Marshal Erwin Rommel.
 Burgdorf committed suicide inside the Führerbunker on 2 May 1945 at the conclusion of the Battle of Berlin.

 Early life and education

 Burgdorf was born on 15 February 1895 in Fürstenwalde, Province of Brandenburg, Kingdom of Prussia, German Empire.